dotnet-interactive-learning/notebook-tasks/EducatorTask2/README.md

-# .NET Interactive Notebooks for Education UX Study (Student)
+# .NET Interactive Notebooks for Education UX Study (Educator)
 **Objective:** In this study, you will explore the functionality of **.NET Interactive Notebooks** for use in an educational setting.

 **Task**:

 1. You will answer a set of questions that lets us know more about you.
-2. By following the steps below, you will walk through an interactive notebook designed to introduce you to the C\# programming language.
+2. By following the steps below, you will walk through an interactive notebook designed to introduce you to features of .NET Interactive Notebooks.
 3. You will answer a set of questions that explore more about your experience.

 ---